 Such information about disease course may help doctors decide which medicine to prescribe.
-If a patient’s disease looked to be more active, a physician might opt for a more aggressive therapy, such as Biogen Idec Inc. (BIIB)’s Tysabri, over a milder therapy such as the Biogen’s Avonex or Teva Pharmaceutical Industries Ltd. (TEVA)’s Copaxone.
+If a patient’s disease looked to be more active, a physician might opt for a more aggressive therapy, such as Biogen Idec Inc. (BIIB:US)’s Tysabri, over a milder therapy such as the Biogen’s Avonex or Teva Pharmaceutical Industries Ltd. (TEVA)’s Copaxone.

 The findings also hint at the potential for new MS drug development, the researchers said.
 At least one medicine that targets IL-6 is on the market, tocilizumab, sold as Actemra by Basel, Switzerland-based Roche Holding AG, and others are in clinical testing.
 Actemra is used in rheumatoid arthritis.

 “You would think that, potentially, if you could block this receptor or actions of IL-6 on these cells, you might return their normal sensitivity to regulation and that way you could suppress the immune response to the central nervous system,” Bruce Bebo, associate vice president of discovery research at the National Multiple Sclerosis Society, said in a telephone interview.
 He wasn’t involved in today’s research.

 Bebo warned that the immune system is complicated and IL-6 may be involved in other areas that would make its use as a drug target more difficult.

 The researchers confirmed the results in two separate studies with small numbers of people -- the first in 14 patients with relapsing-remitting MS, and the second in 10, Buckner said.
 They compared the samples to those from people without MS.